pelensky/pelensky/README.md

 This is probably an over simplification, and for every rule there are multiple exceptions, but I choose to assume positive intent and that feedback from people I respect is always them trying to help me on my journey.

-Because of this, I give _a lot_ of feedback.
+Because of this, I aim to give _a lot_ of feedback.
 This feedback is generally just how I may have done something differently.
 If I am providing feedback, it is because I care about you and/or the project we are working on, and want you to succeed.

 Always challenge me on something you don't agree with, and/or tell me if I'm getting too much or too picky.